Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 Can I change my mind about database structure after I’ve entered data?

 Absolutely.
 One of the great strengths of Heurist is that you can modify and enhance the structure of your data at any time, while maintaining the integrity of the data you have already entered.
 This allows you to start your database quickly, and over time building up its complexity and sophistication as your research needs evolve, without ever having to migrate existing data.
-See Designing the Database Structure.
+See Define Database Structure.

 Can I import an existing database structure to get started?